Services

 kidshelpline.com.au

-• Kids Helpline telephone, web and email counselling is available 24 hours a day 7 days a week to children and young people of Australia aged between 5-25 years of age.
+• Kids Helpline telephone, online peer support and email counselling is available 24-hours a day 7-days a week to children and youth in Australia aged between 5-25 years of age.

 Reach Out